 In Keyport, a lot of people use the bus to get to work every day though Keyport is a relatively small borough.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-In terms of college education, Keyport is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.25% of adults 25 and older in the borough have at least a bachelor's degree.
+The overall education level of Keyport is somewhat higher than in the average US city of 21.84%: 27.91% of adults 25 and older in the borough have at least a bachelor's degree.

-Keyport is a very ethnically-diverse borough.
+Keyport is an extremely ethnically-diverse borough.
 The people who call Keyport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keyport residents report their race to be White, followed by Black or African-American.
 Keyport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.76% of the borough’s residents.
-Important ancestries of people in Keyport include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 23.07% of the borough’s residents.
+Important ancestries of people in Keyport include Italian, German, Polish, and English.

 The most common language spoken in Keyport is English.
 Other important languages spoken here include Spanish and Tagalog.